Romans 14:1

 ὁ φρονῶν τὴν ἡμέραν, Κυρίῳ φρονεῖ· ὁ ἐσθίων, Κυρίῳ ἐσθίει, εὐχαριστεῖ γὰρ τῷ Θεῷ· καὶ ὁ μὴ ἐσθίων, Κυρίῳ οὐκ ἐσθίει, καὶ εὐχαριστεῖ τῷ Θεῷ.

 For the one judging the day, judges to the Lord.
-The one eating, eats to the Lord, for he blesses God and the one not eating, does not eat to the Lord, and he blesses God.
+The one eating, eats to the Lord, for he is giving thanks to God and the one not eating, does not eat to the Lord, and he is giving thanks to God.

-Paraphrase: Those who set aside certain days and season do this as a sincere act of worship to the Lord.
-The same is true for those who abstain from certain foods.
-So here is the case; those who eat all kinds of food do it for the glory of God.
-Those who abstain from certain kinds of foods also do it for the glory of God.
-Both have the same motive, and their different acts of worship are a sweet smelling fragrance to God.
-So what room is there here for any feeling of superiority or condemnation towards our fellow brothers and sisters?
+Paraphrase: So here is the situation; those who eat all kinds of food and those who do not keep the holy days do it for the glory of God.
+Those who abstain from certain kinds of foods and who do observe the holy days, also do it for the glory of God.
+The practice of both is a sincere act of worship to God.
+Both have the same motive, and their different acts of worship are both a sweet smelling fragrance to God.
+So what room is there for any feeling of superiority or condemnation towards our fellow brothers and sisters?

 Comments: